1e0ndavid/1e0ndavid.github.io.deprecated/README.md

                 <br>
                 <br>
             <p>
-                I am an Artificial Intelligence MSc student in University of Edinburgh where I learned machine learning and natural language processing.
-Previously, I had bachelors in University of Manchester and Dalian University of Technology but majored in Chemical Engineering.
-                Now I am luckily supervised by <a href="http://homepages.inf.ed.ac.uk/sgwater/">Sharon Golderwater</a> for my master project on Morphological Analysis.
-My research interests fall in semantic parsing.
                 <br>
                 <br>
                 To find more information about me, you can look at my CV(<a href="https://github.com/1e0ndavid/1e0ndavid.github.io/blob/master/assets/CV/CV_EN_1_1.pdf">English</a> / <a href="https://github.com/1e0ndavid/1e0ndavid.github.io/blob/master/assets/CV/CV_CN_1_0.pdf">Chinese</a>), updated 2020.03).